openaps/docs/Building-a-system/initial-setup.md

         * Hardware procurement (cheap deals, alternatives)
         * Difficulties with installation process (‘this looked different on my system” or “I couldn’t locate that menu” or “I ran into this error”)
         * Solutions to overcome setup difficulties, especially for systems that are not yet covered (some different flavor of Linux, for example)
-    * Help edit instructions for Phase 0 for accuracy, coverage, ease of understanding
+    * Help edit setup instructions for accuracy, coverage, ease of understanding